Western States Dwarf Car Association

 F. No fenders of any type.
 No structure of any type to simulate or act as a fender.
 Doors and windows must remain in stock appearance and location.
 Body must be skinned to match it's type. (i.e. 3-window couple must be skinned as a 3 window, not as a 5-window).
 Right and left doors must be operational and allow passage.
 Windows and door must be near scale size, shape and location.
 All doors must be hinged as to open. **Windows on rear side quarter panels may be simulated.

 H. Each car will have grill shell and simulated original grill matching itís body style or a simulated radiator and vertical loop mounting bar mounted in near stock location and a hood to match radiator size and body style as not to distract from overall appearance.
 No grill is required if simulated radiator is used.
+No radiator or oil cooler may be mounted in driver compartment or rear deck.
 Functional radiator may be mounted in the trunk area.
+With rear mounted radiators only, you may have maximum opening on the trunk lid of 16" wide x 12" tall, must be 1/4" screened or louvered.

 I. Engine compartment must conform to scale of body length and must match contour of body where it meets the right and left side of body panels.
 Firewall or cowling outer skin must be stock appearance in size and shape; only inner panel may be altered.